graphql/graphql.github.io/src/content/community/Community-Resources.md

 Many members of the community use Stack Overflow to ask and answer questions.
 [Read through the existing questions tagged with **graphql** or ask your own!](http://stackoverflow.com/questions/tagged/graphql)

+## DEV Community

+Members of the community write blog posts and hold discussions on the [DEV GraphQL tag](https://dev.to/t/graphql).

 ## Facebook Group

 Join the [GraphQL Facebook Group](https://www.facebook.com/groups/graphql.community/) sharing and discovering new content.
 The GraphQL Facebook group is the preferred venue for announcements and broader discussion.